Code Breakdown:

 }

-at the first and last points are calculated separately since they do not have a symmetric point on both sides.
-The f1_3
+The next for loop computes the first derivative of f(x) at each angle[i] using the central difference method.
+The value of f'(x) at the first and last points are calculated separately since they do not have a symmetric point on both sides.
+The f1_3 array is then populated with the derivative values.

 for ( i = 0; i < N_points; i++)